 The TMP411 has a THERM limit register for the local and remote channels.
 These registers are eight bits and allow for THERM limits to be set to 1°C resolution.
 The local channel THERM limit is set by writing to pointer address 20h.
 The remote channel THERM limit is set by writing to pointer address 19h.
-The local channel THERM limit is read from pointer address 20h, and the remote channel THERM limit is read from pointer address 19h.
+The local channel THERM limit is read from pointer address 19h.
 The power-on-reset value of the THERM limit registers is 55h (85°C in standard temperature mode or 21°C in extended temperature mode).
 The THERM limit comparators have hysteresis.
 The hysteresis of the comparators is set by writing to pointer address 21h.
-The hysteresis Register value is an unsigned number that is always positive.
+The hysteresis value is obtained by reading from pointer address 21h.
+The Hysteresis Register value is an unsigned number that is always positive.
 The power-on-reset value of this register is 0Ah (10°C).